This Wisconsin Fried Green Tomatoes Recipe takes unripe garden tomatoes and turns them into delicate but delicious breaded delights.

 - In a high sided fry pan, add oil and heat to 350 degrees F.

-- Fry breaded tomatoes until lightly browned, about 7-10 minutes.
+- Fry breaded tomatoes until lightly browned on both sides, about 7-10 minutes total.
 Remove and cool briefly on paper towels.

 - Serve immediately.
 Enjoy!